-This resource was owned by Edward I. and P. B. Brown in the 20th century.
+This resource was owned by Edward I. and P. 8.
+Brown in the 20th century.
 The log tobacco house was still standing in recent years, but was dismantled by 2007.
 Tobacco houses of this type were built throughout the 19th century in Montgomery County, and possibly even into the early 20th century.
 Farmers in the Damascus area continued to grow tobacco well into the 20th century.
 Log tobacco houses were used almost exclusively in Montgomery for the curing of tobacco leaves.
-With stone chinking laid in a herringbone pattern and interior crosspoles, the tobacco house was typical of those found throughout the up-County area.
+With stone chinking loid in o herringbone pottern and interior crosspoles, the tobacco house was typical of those found throughout the up-County area.
 The crosspoles were used for curing the tobacco leaves.

 Historic maps indicate Henry Young living in this vicinity by 1865, and continued to live here in 1878.
-Still extant is a small frame gable roof structure that may have been an ice house.
+Still extont is a small frame gable roof structure that may have been an ice house.
 The structure is ventilated by a frame louvered cupola with delicate, Greek Revival-style detailing.

-Michael Dwyer, 1973
+Michoel Dwyer, 1973

-15/9 Captain Clagett-Hilton Farm, 28055 Ridge Road
+15/9 Captain Clagett-Hilton Farm, 28055 Ridge Road (Removed from the Locational Atlas by the Planning Board)

 William Clagett acquired this property in 1860 from the Moxley family of Friendship (10/1).
 Clagett built a store and house at 28001 Ridge Road c1874, donated land for a school near the lot at 28041 Ridge Road in 1884, and it is for him that Clagettsville was named.
 His house, a center cross gable structure with patterned shingles and diamond-shaped window was once representative of area houses dating from the late 1800s.
 The farmstead's integrity has been severely compromised by alterations to the historic house and other historic structures.
-The historic house has been expanded with several incompatible additions, and altered with replacement windows and modification of the front cornice.
+The historic house has been expanded with several incompatible additions, and altered with replacement windows and modification of the frant cornice.
 The complex includes a bank barn and dairy barn.
 Numerous modern buildings, including mobile homes, metal sheds, and contemporary dwellings have been constructed in and around the farmstead.

-15/12 Thompson-Woodfield Farm, 27211 and 27217 Long Corner Road
+15/12 Thompson-Woodfield Farm, 27211 and 27217 Long Corner Road (Removed from the Locational Atlas by the Planning Board)